DocumentationPOS QR codes

 "{ \"param1\": \"foo\", \"param2\": \"bar\" }", // qrIdentifier - The data - Qerko removes the URL encoding

-"customer-1", // idCustomer - As described in the extension-direct-bills.pdf
+"customer-1", // idCustomer - See the extension-direct-bills documentation

 ]